 Example 4: IDEF0 Diagram — Decomposition Structure

-This diagram was created in ConceptDraw PRO using the IDEF0 library from the IDEF Business Process Diagrams solution.
+This diagram was created in ConceptDraw DIAGRAM v12 using the IDEF0 library from the IDEF Business Process Diagrams solution.
 An experienced user spent 15 minutes creating this sample.

 This diagram presents an example of a simple decomposition structure that can be used to represent system architecture.
 It's an effective method of splitting a process or function into its constituent components, allowing them to be easily analysed.